Information for Parents, Educators and Community Residents

 - Keep up to date on gang activity within the school's neighborhood.

 Gangs and the Community

-Although their presence may go unnoticed, criminal street gangs exist in most communities, from rural areas to urban cities.
+Although their presence may go unnoticed, criminal street gangs exist in many communities within rural areas and urban cities.
 They can be territorial or profit motivated, committing both violent and non-violent crimes that can negatively affect a community's overall quality of life.

 As with all crime related issues in a community, residents should be aware of and report crime and suspicious activity to law enforcement officials.
 Community involvement is as important as policing in the effort to prevent, control and stop crime.

 Things a Community Can Do to Address Gang Activity

 - Educate yourself on gangs.
 Know the warning signs and indicators.